 Over time the rat learned the cause and effect.
 It began pressing the lever again and again.

 The Skinner Box experiment demonstrates what’s known in psychology as operant conditioning.

-Skinner explained it as, “a method of learning that occurs through rewards and punishments for behavior.
+“a method of learning that occurs through rewards and punishments for behavior.
 Through operant conditioning, an individual makes an association between a particular behavior and a consequence.”

 The rat learned that hitting the lever (behavior) led to food pellets being released (consequence).
 If you look closely, you can find examples of operant conditioning in your own life.

 Think about what happens when you post to Instagram.
 Are you refreshing the app to see the likes and comments roll in?
 What does it feel like when you get a lot of likes?
 Is it rewarding?